 Custom or extended sensors can be implemented and integrated using the software development kit (SDK).

-For details on the supported sensor interfaces, see BASELABS Create Embedded FAQ.
+For details on the supported sensor interfaces, see BASELABS Create Embedded FAQ or contact us.

 Data fusion designer and generator

 With the data fusion designer, the radar, camera and lidar sensors of the vehicle setup are configured, customized and parameterized.
 A specific data fusion system for object fusion is generated from this configuration.

 The integrated reference architecture for object fusion algorithms allows to build data fusion applications ranging from two sensor systems to large 360° setups with many sensors.
 The architecture can be customized and extended.

 Data fusion library for embedded systems